IzanMCR/RV32I/README.md

 # RV32I
-A replication of the RV32I processor.
+A replication of a RV32I processor.
 This project contains the design, testing, and performance measurements.